-February 2, 2019- Pride snoozing on warm winter day.
+February 2, 2019- Snoozing on warm winter day.
 He has put on almost 50 pounds in the last month.
 I hope that once the

 grass starts growing that I will have to put him on a diet!

-February 7, 2019- The temperature was over 80 degrees today, so I decided to give Pride a
+February 7, 2019- The temperature was over 80 degrees today, so I decided to give Papi a

 much-needed bath (he was not enthused).
 It's hard trying to get a picture of a wet horse while hanging